Little Island at Pier 55: Description

 Little Island adjoins Hudson River Park near the intersection of West Street and West 13th Street in Manhattan.
 The park is in the Meatpacking District and Chelsea neighborhoods of Manhattan.
 Commissioned by businessman Barry Diller and designed by Thomas Heatherwick's company Heatherwick Studio, the park covers 2.4 acre.
 It is accessible from two passageways extending across the water from Hudson River Park: a southern esplanade at Little West 12th Street and a northern esplanade at West 14th Street.
 The park can fit 1,000 people simultaneously.
-As of 2025, the park is open from 6 a.m. daily, with different ending times depending on the season.
+As of 2025, the park opens every day at 6 a.m., with different ending times depending on the season.

+Arup Group oversaw the structural design of the park.
+Numerous other firms were involved in the structural design, including precast cement contractor Fort Miller Company, marine consultant Mueser Rutledge Consulting Engineers, and marine contractor Weeks Marine.